Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 type things, regardless of whether you are on Windows, Mac or Linux, this input is passed into the program through a stream of data called `stdin` (standard in).

-Rust comes with a "standard library" that we can access through `std`.
-I always say S T D, but you may also here people call it "stud".
-Inside of this is a module (a grouping) called io that deals with input and output.
+Rust comes with a "standard library" (the name is unrelated to the stream) that we can access as a module called `std`.
+I pronounce this S T D, but you may also here people call it "stud".
+Modules in Rust are a way of grouping up other bits of code such as functions, data types and even other modules.
+We'll talk about them more in a future lesson.
+Inside of this is another module called `io` that deals with input and output.
 If we weren't using the `println!` macro, this is where we'd have to come to write things out to the terminal too, via a stream called `stdout` (standard out).

-> For completions sake I should mention there is one more stream called `stderr` (standard error).
+> For completion's sake I should mention there is one more stream called `stderr` (standard error).
 This is also an
 > output stream that we can use to separate "good" output that is relevant to the normal use of the program to really
 > any other kind of output, whether that be errors or just information not directly relevant to the main output.
 >